Blog > Agriculture

 A current manual driver's licence is highly regarded and may be essential for some station hand positions.

-Additional licences and qualifications can make you more employable:
+Additional licences and qualifications can make you more employable, and even entry-level candidates can strengthen an application with relevant training and practical knowledge:

-Every extra skill gives an employer another reason to shortlist your application.
+Every extra skill gives an employer another reason to shortlist your application and can support future skill development and career progression.

 Back to top ↑